Predrag Rajković: Mallorca

+Al-Ittihad

+On 5 August 2024, Rajković was transferred to Saudi Pro League club Al-Ittihad.

 International career

 Youth

 Rajković was a member of the Serbia U-16 and Serbia U-17 national teams.
+Radovan Ćurčić, coach of Serbia U-21, called him for a friendly match against Israel, played on 6 February 2013.
 Rajković was one of the most deserving players for winning the 2013 UEFA European Under-19 Championship, when he saved goal many times with great interventions and stopped penalties.

-Next year, he also was one of the best, but Serbia lost against Portugal in the semi-final after penalties.
-Rajković lead the team in the 2015 FIFA U-20 World Cup with the captain's armband.
-After group stage and first place, Serbia beat Hungary after extra time.
-In the quarter-final, Rajković saved 2 penalties and missed one in a penalty shootout against the USA.
+In 2014, Rajković represented the Serbian youth team that lost against Portugal in the semi-final after penalties.
+In the quarter-final, Rajković saved two penalties and missed one in a penalty shootout against the United States.
 After Maksimović's goal, Serbia advanced to the next round.
-In the final, Rajković was one of the most important men on the field, keeping the result with incredible saves.
-The captain of Serbia national under-20 football team won the nomination for the best goalkeeper in the competition.
-Radovan Ćurčić, coach of Serbia U-21, called him for a friendly match against Israel, played on 6 February 2013.
+In the final, Rajković was one of the most important men on the field, keeping the result with incredible saves, being awarded the best goalkeeper in the competition.

 Senior

-Rajković was called in Serbia national team under coach Siniša Mihajlović.
-He debuted for the senior team on 7 August 2013 against Colombia.
+In 2013, Rajković received his first call-up for the Serbian senior squad under coach Siniša Mihajlović.
+He debuted the same year on 7 August in a friendly match against Colombia.

-In June 2018 he was selected in Serbia’s squad for the 2018 World Cup, but he did not make any appearances there as he was backup to Vladimir Stojković.
+Rajković was selected in Serbia's squad for the 2018 and 2022 FIFA World Cups, but did not make any appearance in both tournaments.

-In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar, but he didn't make any appearance there, as Vanja Milinković-Savić was the first-choice goalkeeper.
+Rajković was selected in Serbia's squad for the UEFA Euro 2024.
+He played in all three group stage matches, against England, Slovenia and Denmark.Serbia finished fourth in the group.

 Personal life

 On 8 August 2018, Rajković married his Serbian girlfriend Ana Cakić.
-Predrag picked his teammate from Serbian national team, Saša Zdjelar, for his best man on the wedding.
-They have two sons together.
+Predrag picked his teammate from the Serbia national team, Saša Zdjelar, for his best man on the wedding.
+They have two sons and a daughter together.